jschneier/django-storages/docs/backends/s3_compatible/cloudflare-r2.rst

 #.
 Create an R2 bucket using Cloudflare's web panel or API
 #.
 Follow `Cloudflare's docs`_ to create authentication tokens, locking down permissions as required
 #.
+On your Cloudflare dashboard, create a Custom Domain that has your Static URL.
+This should match your Static_URL in your Settings.py file (e.g. static.domain_name.com)
+#.
 Follow the instructions in the :doc:`Amazon S3 docs <../amazon-S3>` with the following exceptions:

    * Set ``bucket_name`` to your previously created bucket